webhintio/hint/docs/contributor-guide/getting-started/architecture.md

    to `CLI` that will print them using the configured `formatter`(s).

 Any developer can create their own `rule`s, `connector`s, `parser`s
-and/or `formatter`s, and use them without having to do a Pull Request to the main project.
-They can even be distributed as [`npm`][npm] packages.
+and/or `formatter`s, and use them without having to do a pull request to the main project and distribute them as [`npm`][npm] packages.

 <!-- Link labels: -->